freeCodeCamp/freeCodeCamp/guide/english/mathematics/3-by-3-determinants/index.md

 <em>det(B) = (-41) - 100 - 90 = -231</em>

 ### Method 2
-This method it similar to 2 by 2 determinants, and based on opertations with diagonals Again, consider the following matrix, which we will call A:
+This method is similar to 2 by 2 determinants, and based on operations with diagonals.
+Again, consider the following matrix, which we will call A:

 <table>